WhiskyTangoFawks/Radfall/README.md

 # Radfall

-A Fallout 4 survival overhaul.
-This repository contains the source files and scripts.
-These are tools to build Radfall on a load order via semi-automated patching, not a ready-to-install mod.
-Compiled papyrus scripts are available as a release.
+Tools to build a Fallout 4 survival overhaul.
+This repository contains the source files, plugins, papyrus runtime scripts, and xedit patching scripts.
+These are tools to build Radfall against a load order, not a ready-to-install mod.

 ---